2301-B-A-D/A3XAI-DesolationRedux/README.md

 Important
 ---
-This is a modified version of @SnarkIndustries (Face)'s A3XAI.
+This is a modified version of @SnarkIndustries (Face)'s A3XAI-FINAL 3.0 version.
 This AI has been updated to work with **[Desolation Redux]** mod.
 There is absolutely no guarantee that this version of A3XAI is bug or issue-free.

 Introduction
 ---